-This section summarizes the material changes to our Form ADV Firm Brochure since the last version of our Form ADV on March 30, 2023.
+This section summarizes the material changes to our ADV Part 2 Brochure since the last version of our Form ADV on March 30, 2023.
 We encourage you to read each section.
 We have made the following amendments to the brochure since the last update:

-- Item 4: We added language to describe our new AI-backed Model Portfolios. - Item 5: We amended language to clarify additional transaction fees. - Item 8: We made a minor clarification to our Great Eight discipline description, we replaced Pandemic Risk with a Global and National Crisis Risk description, and we added risks related to artificial intelligence.
+Item 8: We made a minor clarification to our Great Eight discipline description and replaced Pandemic Risk with a Global and National Crisis Risk description.